pulpgrinder/passiflora/README.md

 1. Install the prerequisites for your host system (see the guide above).
 2. Check out a fresh copy of this repo.
 3. Put your HTML/JavaScript/CSS in `src/www` (making sure to leave the `passiflora` folder intact).
-As one would expect, the index.html file is loaded at program startup.
+Your startup file should be named `index.html`.
 4. Build:

 **macOS / Linux:**